-(e) Stavola Trust Note
+(d) Stavola Trust Note

-As part of the MPX Acquisition (Note 5(b)), the Company assumed a long-term note (the "Stavola Trust Note") of \$10.8 million, payable to the Elizabeth Stavola 2016 NV Irrevocable Trust.
-This trust is for the benefit of a former director and officer of the Company, Elizabeth Stavola, and is therefore a related party balance.
-The Stavola Trust Note was originally issued at \$10.0 million, and the balance was increased at the acquisition date by \$0.8 million as it became subordinate to the existing debt instruments of the Company when it was assumed during the MPX Acquisition.
-The note had a maturity date of January 19, 2020, and an interest rate of 8.0%.
+As part of the MPX Acquisition, the Company assumed a long-term note (the "Stavola Trust Note") of \$10.8 million, payable to the Elizabeth Stavola 2016 NV Irrevocable Trust.
+This trust is for the benefit of a former director and officer of the Company, Elizabeth Stavola, and was therefore a related party balance.
+The note had a maturity date of January 19, 2020, and an interest rate of 8.0% per annum.
 Repayment of the note was secured by the assets of certain subsidiaries of the Company.
+On January 10, 2020, the Stavola Trust Note was paid in full.